-- 5 To add a new start-up parameter: - From the Edit menu, choose Add Value. - In the resulting dialog box, in the Value Name box, enter Argx where x is the next integer not currently assigned. - From the Data Type drop-down list, choose REG_SZ. - In the resulting String dialog box, enter the parameter and value. - 6 To modify existing parameters:

-- Double-click the parameter line you want to change. - In the resulting String dialog box, change the entry. - 7 From the registry menu, choose Exit.
+- 5 To add a new start-up parameter: - Select Edit | Add Value. - In the resulting dialog box, in the Value Name box, enter Argx where x is the next integer not currently assigned. - From the Data Type drop-down list, choose REG\SZ. - In the resulting String dialog box, enter the parameter and value. - 6 To modify existing parameters: - Double-click the parameter line you want to change. - In the resulting String dialog box, change the entry. - 7 From the Registry menu, choose Exit.